Carson Grant: Art installations and digital media

 In 2010, Carson Ferri-Grant promoting environmental conservation of the USA waterway, painted a 32 ft x 14 ft mural titled 'Muddy Cove' of the Buzzard Bay estuary, on the third floor exterior of the old Ocean Spray Cranberry Factory in East Wareham, Cape Cod, Massachusetts.

 In 2011, Carson Ferri-Grant curated an exhibition "Fall: Rising Above 9-11" for the West Side Arts Coalition, New York City.
 He asked the contributing artists to create original art work of their feelings about 9-11 for the tenth anniversary.
 Carson's oil painting 'Replanting' celebrates the stamina of humans to rise above adversity and begin again.
 'Replanting' reflects with the two trees the twin-towers of the World Trade Center in the past, and the being replanting with hope the future.

 In 2015 Carson Ferri-Grant was honored to model for Bernardo Siciliano's painting of Jesus being taken down from the cross, exhibited at the Alcon Gallery, NYC.

-In 2016, Carson Ferri-Grant exhibited in the Lower Eastside at Gallery 11 Kenmare his two shows, 'Unknown Strangers' series 5 oil painting visualizing the crisis of worldwide of people fleeing their homelands to escape the dangerous conditions, with the hope to restart their lives in a more peaceful welcoming country.
-Now as immigrants lost in the dark shadows of the unknown these strangers cling onto the bright morning filled with the promise of a better life for them and their families.
+In 2016, Carson Ferri-Grant exhibited two shows at the Lower Eastside at Gallery 11 Kenmare.
+One featured the 'Unknown Strangers' series 5 oil painting visualizing the crisis of worldwide of people leaving their homelands to escape the dangerous conditions, with the hope to restart their lives in a more peaceful welcoming country, with the promise of a better life for them and their families.

-The second show 'Bohemians @ the Beer Garden' series of 5 oil paintings observing the jovial crowds enjoying an Autumn evening of dining, music, dance and good conversations during the celebration of the Year of the Fire Monkey.
+The second show featured the 'Bohemians @ the Beer Garden' series of 5 oil paintings observing the jovial crowds enjoying an Autumn evening of dining, music, dance and good conversations during the celebration of the Year of the Fire Monkey.

 In 2017 Carson Ferri-Grant (Carson Grant) was the `Yogi Namaste´ in Emblem Health 2017 Campaign.

-In 2019 Carson Ferri-Grant moved to LA, has the space to paint and has exhibited his artwork at the LA Art Show 2023, 2024, 2025, and 2026 represented by FilmPens Studio Gallery on Artsy,net.
+In 2019 Carson Ferri-Grant moved to LA, has the space to paint and has exhibited his artwork at the LA Art Show 2023, 2024, 2025, and 2026 represented by FilmPens Studio Gallery on Artsy.net.